-Compare the revenues and expenditures of the final budget to actual revenues and expenditures to determine if actual revenues failed to meet budgeted revenues by 5% or more or if actual expenditures exceed budgeted amounts by 5% or more.
+8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures to determine if actual revenues failed to meet budgeted revenues by 5% or more or if actual expenditures exceed budgeted amounts by 5% or more.

 I compared the revenues and expenditures of the final budget to actual revenues and expenditures.
-Actual revenues for the year were within 5% of budgeted amounts but the actual expenditures for the year exceeded budgeted amounts by more than 5%.
+Actual revenues for the year exceeded budgeted revenues and actual expenditures for the year were less than budgeted amounts.